AchinthyaJ/AchinthyaJ/README.md

-- 🔭 I’m currently working on First-Hack
+- 🔭 I’m currently working on DeathClient
-- 🌱 I’m currently learning JS & Node.js
+- 🌱 I’m currently learning C#
-- 👯 I’m looking to collaborate on Web Development
+- 👯 I’m looking to collaborate on Web Development and for my launcher
 - 📫 How to reach me: Hah I'm always free, you can contact me by my email: achinthyaj4dbgs@gmail.com
 - 😄 Pronouns: He/Him
 - ⚡ Fun fact: I'm good at drawing,singing,Piano and of course web development